Onboarding Microsoft To Do

 I ran a competitive scan of onboarding flows from leading productivity apps.
 Two consistent friction points emerged:

-• Extra step of creating a Microsoft/Hotmail account for new users
+2. Extra step of creating a Microsoft or Hotmail account for new users

-We also identified that “My Day” was To Do’s most unique and sticky feature — a daily reset list to plan your day — making it a strong candidate for onboarding focus.
+We also identified that “My Day” was To Do’s most unique and sticky feature, a daily reset list to plan your day.
+This made it a strong candidate for onboarding focus.

 Motion